 Missouri premises liability attorney walking up courthouse steps.

-After an injury, you might get a call from the property owner’s insurance company.
-They may sound friendly and concerned, but their job is to protect their company’s bottom line by paying out as little as possible.
-They are trained negotiators who know how to use your words against you or pressure you into accepting a quick, low settlement.
-This is not a conversation you should have on your own, especially while you’re trying to heal.
+That friendly phone call from the property owner’s insurance company isn’t what it seems.
+While they may sound concerned, their real job is to protect their company by paying you as little as possible.
+They are trained negotiators, ready to use your words against you or pressure you into a quick, low settlement.
+You should not have this conversation alone, especially while you’re trying to heal.
 Hiring a Missouri premises liability attorney levels the playing field.
-Your lawyer takes over all communication with the insurance company, protecting your rights and fighting for the full compensation you deserve for your medical bills, lost income, and pain.
+Your lawyer takes over all communication, protecting your rights and fighting for the full compensation you deserve for medical bills, lost income, and pain.

 Key Takeaways